 Dr. Jerrold Olefsky was appointed Head of the Endocrinology Division in 1978, resulting in a tremendous upgrading and expansion of the Division.
 Dr. Olefsky recruited a number of new faculty members: Dr. Robert Eckel (1979), who came from the University of Washington with a special interest in studying diabetes and disorders of lipid metabolism; and Dr. Richard Robbins (1981), who was trained by Dr. Seymour Reichlin, and was interested in the study of neuroendocrinology, particularly somatostatin synthesis and release from brain cells and the control of the secretory process within the brain tissue.
 Dr. Kathryn Horwitz (PhD) from the University of Texas at San Antonio also joined the faculty (1979), specializing in the study of estrogen and progesterone receptors in various tumor tissues, especially breast cancer.

 Dr. Olefsky also brought to this institution expertise in the study of diabetes, particularly focusing on the action of insulin and delineation of the role of insulin receptors in modulating insulin action.
 Among the outstanding individuals recruited during his tenure, in addition to Dr. Eckel and Dr. Robbins, included Drs.
 Orville Kolterman (MD), Theodore Ciraldi (PhD), Stephen Marshall (PhD), Boris Draznin (MD, PhD; 1980), Paulos Berhanu (MD; 1981) and Fred D. Hofeldt (MD; 1984).
 A tremendous amount of creative and innovative research was undertaken during this exciting and productive period.
 Other trainees and faculty included Drs.
 Robert Henry; Masashi Kobayashi, who subsequently went to Shiga Medical School in Kyoto, Japan; Mel Prince, who subsequently went to University of Texas Medical School Galveston; and Stuart Gray, who became Senior Registrar, Royal Infirmary, Edinburgh, Scotland.
+Dr. Timothy Garvey later became the Head of Endocrinology at the Medical University of South Carolina and then the Head of the Metabolism at the University of Alabama Birmingham.
+Dr. Mervyn Lifschitz was the Endocrinology and Diabetes Practice Director during these years.

 The Endocrinology Division developed a degree of sophistication in both clinical care and research, ranking it consistently as one of the best in the nation.
 Dr. Olefsky received numerous honors and awards for his outstanding contributions to diabetes research.
 He served as President of the American Federation for Clinical Research, a very prestigious position.
 Dr. Sussman soon thereafter became the President of the American Diabetes Association (ADA).
 In 1983, Dr. Olefsky accepted an appointment at the University of California San Diego; Drs.
 Kolterman, Marshall and Henry accompanied him to UCSD.
 Dr. Robert Eckel assumed temporary leadership of the Division as Acting Division Head (1983-1985).